zsteinkamp/m4l-zs-Knobbler3/README.md

 ### Changelog

+* [1.1.6](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.6.amxd) - 2022-10-08 - Have the color of the fader on the iPad follow the color of the track.
+* [1.1.5](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.5.amxd) - 2022-10-08 - Show the name / path of the currently selected parameter above the horizontal slider.
+Be sure to use the latest `.tosc` file with this update!
 * [1.1.4](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.4.amxd) - 2022-10-08 - Fix a bug where choosing a different host from the dropdown would not update the OSC/UDP host or port destination.
 * [1.1.3](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.3.amxd) - 2022-09-08 - Fix bug with auto-discovery that prevented the iPad hostname from being set properly.
 * [1.1.2](https://github.com/zsteinkamp/m4l-zs-Knobbler3/raw/main/frozen/zs-Knobbler3-1.1.2.amxd) - 2022-04-28 - Integrate [CurrentParamKnob](https://github.com/zsteinkamp/m4l-CurrentParamKnob) and [ToggleInput](https://github.com/zsteinkamp/m4l-js-toggleInput) functionality into this device and the TouchOSC layout.